Hawaii Five-0 (2010 TV series): Premise

 The series covers the actions of the Hawaii Five-0 Task Force, a fictional small, specialized Hawaii Department of Public Safety major crimes task force headed by former United States Navy SEAL Lieutenant Commander Steve McGarrett (United States Navy Reserve).
 The task force answers only to the Governor of Hawaii and is given full immunity and means.
 The task force has no restrictions and is always backed by the Governor.
 The team is able to investigate crimes ranging from terrorism to kidnapping as well as murder and robberies.

 Steve McGarrett recruits Honolulu Police Department Detective-Sergeant Danny "Danno" Williams as his partner and unofficial second in command of the team.
-He fills out the team by recruiting ex-HPD Detective-Lieutenant Chin Ho Kelly, his fathers/s protégé, and Chin's cousin, Officer Kono Kalakaua, a rookie HPD officer.
+He fills out the team by recruiting ex-HPD Detective-Lieutenant Chin Ho Kelly, his father's protégé, and Chin's cousin, Officer Kono Kalakaua, a rookie HPD officer.
 Department of Homeland Security Special Agent Lori Weston is also assigned to the team later on, although she is later forced to return to the DHS by the Governor.
 They are assisted by Dr. Max Bergman, a medical examiner for the City and County of Honolulu.
 Steve later adds Captain Lou Grover, a HPD SWAT commander and a transfer from the Chicago Police Department, Special Consultant Jerry Ortega, Chin's high school classmate, a conspiracy theorist and a consultant for the task force, and for a brief time, Lieutenant Catherine Rollins, Steve's girlfriend and ex-US Navy Office of Naval Intelligence.
 Following Max, Chin, and Kono's departures, Max is replaced by medical examiner Dr. Noelani Cunha, and McGarrett fills in Chin and Kono's spots by hiring high-achieving HPD academy washout Tani Rey and ex-US Navy SEAL Special Warfare Operator Second Class-turned-Police Candidate Junior Reigns.
 Later on, Kono's husband Adam Noshimuri joins the task force following the couple's divorce, and shortly after Jerry's departure, United States Army CID Staff Sergeant Quinn Liu is recruited in his place.
 The team is also assisted by confidential informant Kamekona Tupuola, and HPD liaison Sergeant Duke Lukela.